 Bring plently of layers and waterproofs because the high ground and location mean rain is likely and temperatures will range between 3 degrees Celsius at the lowest in Winter and 19 degrees Celsius at the highest in Summer.
 The eastern side of the lakes is easiest to get to, with trains from London, Glasgow and Manchester, as well as flights from Manchester and Glasgow airports, not too far away.
 Whether it is Windermere, Hawkeswater, Ullswater, Derwentwater, Keswick or somewhere else – you can be sure that you are destined for a holiday to remember when you choose to visit the Lake District.

 If you are looking for a Lake District wedding photographer when please get in touch to check my availability.
 Just pop to my contact page.
-Although I am based in Manchester, there are no additional costs for Lake District weddings.
+Although I am based in Manchester, there are no additional costs for Lake District weddings or Cumbria either.